ScaleChain/scalechain/data/docs/bitcoind/bitcoind-scenarios.md

 ```

-# Upon the arriaval of the "block" message (in reply to "getdata" or block submission by a miner)
+# Upon the arrival of the "block" message (in reply to "getdata" or block submission by a miner)
 ## Data structure
 ```
 // kangmo : comment - The in-memory structure of the double linked blocks, searchable by the block hash.